-Jill Hays Ludington has BA in Theatre and English education and her Masters in Educational Leadership from West Texas A&M University where she now teaches as an adjunct professor and theatre student teacher supervisor.
+Jill Hays Ludington has a BA in Theatre and English education and her Masters in Educational Leadership from West Texas A&M University where she now teaches as an adjunct professor and theatre student teacher supervisor.
 Jill will have her Masters in Theatre in Fall of 2022.
 “It’s never too late, guys!”
 She has had appearances at the state One-Act Play UIL level as an adjudicator, director, and student, and clinics schools all over the state.
 She is proud to have served on the TTAO Standards and Practices Committee and currently serve on the TTAO Board.
 Giving back to an art that changed her life is important to Jill, and she is grateful to be partnered with ALT as another avenue to do just that.

 Macy Owen Dawson

 A volunteer for over 30 years, Jo’s first role at ALT was as Hope Harcourt in the 1990 production of Anything Goes.
 She moved to Amarillo in 1990 to do the musical TEXAS.
 Jo holds a BFA in Theatre from Cameron University.
 After many years away, she is so happy to finally be working among the people who share her passion for theatre!!
 Some of her favorite roles include Lola in the 1995 Amarillo College Summer Arts Festival production of Damn Yankees, Soul Girl in the 1994 production of Jesus Christ Superstar, Multiple roles in the award winning 1995 touring production of BEEHIVE, Sheree in Dixie Swim Club (2010), Huckaby in The Fantasticks (2004), Ensemble in the incredible production of Les Miserables (2012), Sonia in Vanya and Sonia and Masha and Spike, and most recently Diane in The Birds, Virginia Noyes in the hilarious production of It’s Only a Play, for which she received her first ALTA’s.

 Jo is proud to share her love for theatre with her daughter Hana, who was an ALT Academy student since she was 3 and is now a grown woman who spreads her own passion for theatre.
 Her husband, Kyle, is an Amarillo Firefighter.
 The Smith family is rounded out by their Corgis, Piper and Korki.